prisma/prisma1/docs/0.x/03-Tutorials/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 #### Deploying the service

 It's now time to deploy your service!
 Once deployed it will be available via an HTTP endpoint that exposes the functionality defined in `graphcool.yml`.
-You can deploy a service using the [`graphcool deploy`](!alias-aiteerae6l#graphcool-deploy) command.
+You can deploy a service using the [`graphcool-framework deploy`](!alias-aiteerae6l#graphcool-deploy) command.

 Before deployment, you still need to install the node dependencies for your `resolver` functions.
 These are specified in `server/package.json`.